paboAYUSHI/90daysOfCODE/README.md

 Descendant: The immediate successor of the given node is known as a descendant of a node. properties of trees:
 Recursive data structure: The tree is also known as a recursive data structure.
 A tree can be defined as recursively because the distinguished node in a tree data structure is known as a root node.
 The root node of the tree contains a link to all the roots of its subtrees.

+number of node: If there are n nodes, then there would n-1 edges.
+Each arrow in the structure represents the link or path.
+Each node, except the root node, will have atleast one incoming link known as an edge.
+There would be one link for the parent-child relationship.

+depth of node x:The depth of node x can be defined as the length of the path from the root to the node x.
+One edge contributes one-unit length in the path.
+So, the depth of node x can also be defined as the number of edges between the root node and the node x.
+The root node has 0 depth.

+height of node x:The height of node x can be defined as the longest path from the node x to the leaf node.